Genivia/ugrep/README.md

                   respectively.
-Supported  compression formats: gzip (.gz), com- press (.Z), zip, bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2,  .tb2,  .tz2),  lzma and xz (requires suffix .lzma, .tlz, .xz, .txz), lz4 (requires suffix .lz4).
+Supported  compression formats: gzip (.gz), com- press (.Z), zip, bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2,  .tb2,  .tz2),  lzma and xz (requires suffix .lzma, .tlz, .xz, .txz), lz4 (requires suffix .lz4),  zstd  (requires  suffix .zst, .zstd).

            -0, --null
                   Prints  a  zero-byte (NUL) after the file name.
 This option can be used with commands such as `find -print0' and `xargs  -0'  to process arbitrary file names.

            A  `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.

            Long options may start with `--no-' to disable, when applicable.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline character.
 Multiple lines may be matched with patterns  that match one or more newline characters.

     EXIT STATUS